Niranjan7407/Ecommerce-Follow-Along/README.md

 ## **Milestone 26**
 I have created an endpoint that will receive the user mail then I will get the mail of the user, using that I will then need to retrive the _id of the user Using that _id I will need to then get all the orders of that user after this I will Send all the users orders in the response.

+## **Milestone 27**
+In this milestone we created a orderpage in the forntend and the component for displaying the order products with button to cancel the order.
+Using axios patch and array methods I have been able to remove the product from the database when the user clicks on the remove or cancel button in the orderhistory page. followed this guideline:
+You need to create an my-orders page
+You will send an get request to my-orders endpoint that we created in previous milestone.
+We will send user mail in to endpoint to get all the user orders Display all the user orders
+We will add my-orders page in navbar for better navigation.